RaspberryKitty1/Python-TTS/README.md

 # 🗣️ Python TTS Reader Script

-A flexible, interactive script that reads text aloud using Text-to-Speech (TTS) with progress tracking, automatic language detection, and full keyboard control.
+A flexible, interactive script that reads text aloud using Text-to-Speech (TTS) with progress tracking, automatic language detection, full keyboard control, and optional audio file export.
 Input text from a file, the clipboard, or directly in the terminal.

 ---